-All the below reports must be filed in F2.
+All the below reports must be filed in 360°.

-- Organisation Strategies including overview document - Financing Agreements - Annual Action Plans prepared by the responsible unit - Mid-term review reports - Preparatory notes, minutes/reports from high-level consultations, decentralised annual consultations, and replenishments - Minutes/reports from relevant meetings (of governing bodies etc.) - Annual Stocktaking Reports prepared by the responsible unit

-• Audit reports (including copy of receipt of funds, approval of no-cost extensions, and certified financial statement, where relevant
+- Organisation Strategies including overview document - Financing Agreements - Annual Action Plans prepared by the responsible unit - Preparatory notes, minutes/reports from high-level consultations, decentralised annual consultations, and replenishments - Minutes/reports from relevant meetings (of governing bodies etc.) - Annual Stocktaking Reports prepared by the responsible unit - Audit reports (including copy of receipt of funds, approval of no-cost extensions, and certified financial statement, where relevant

-When a finance agreement with an organisation has been signed, the document should be deposited with the Treaty Collection at the Department for Documentation (DOK).
-The responsible unit must send the original document of the treaty together with a request (see formats) to Treaty Collection at the Department for Documentation.
-The responsible unit must also scan the signed original document and upload it to F2.
+When a finance agreement with an organisation has been signed an if relevant, the document should be deposited with the Treaty Collection.
+The responsible unit must send the original document of the treaty together with a request (see formats) to Treaty Collection at DKJUR.
+The responsible unit must also scan the signed original document and upload it to 360°.

 Immediately after the date of entry into force of the finance agreement, the responsible unit must send an electronic request to traktat@um.dk.
-Read more in the Guidelines for Treaties Guidelines for Treaties16.
+Read more in the Guidelines for Treaties Guidelines for Treaties14.

-Please note that each appropriation of funds (each Frame involved, at Activity-level in Denmark's Finance Act) requires separate grant-registration in the Project Management Interface (PMI), and represent the approved amount for the entire strategy period.
+Please note that each appropriation of funds (each Frame involved, at Activity-level in Denmark's Finance Act) requires separate grant-registration in the PMI, and represent the approved amount for the entire strategy period.

-The information in the factual one-page overview of the organisation and the Danish cooperation should be updated and uploaded to F2 when there are new financial contributions to the organization during the implementation period.
+The information in the factual one-page overview of the organisation and the Danish cooperation should be updated and uploaded to 360° when there are new financial contributions to the organisation during the implementation period.

-Apart from statistical reporting to the OECD-DAC, Denmark provides digital and daily updated publication of management data in compliance with the IATI standard.
+Apart from statistical reporting to the OECD-DAC, Denmark provides digital updated publication of management data in compliance with the IATI standard.
 Many multilateral partners have themselves become IATI-reporters, and mutual benefits should be pursued in the areas of traceability and communication of results.
 The responsible MFA unit will annually update aid management systems through the Results Framework Interface (RFI) focusing on the results areas prioritised by Denmark in the Organization Strategy using the organisations own indicator framework.
 The results will be visualised on www.OpenAid.dk .
 For recipient organisations already reporting in the IATI-format, the results reported by MFA through RFI are done in such a manner that they are not counted twice.